Mark Begich: Mayor of Anchorage

-Begich ran unsuccessfully for mayor in 1994 against Rick Mystrom, and in 2000 against then-Assemblyman George Wuerch.
-In the 2003 mayoral race he narrowly defeated both Mystrom and Wuerch, earning only 11 votes over the number needed to win without a runoff, in accordance with a simultaneously approved law decreasing the threshold needed to avoid such a runoff election from 50 to 45 percent.
-He was re-elected in April 2006, winning against local advertising and radio personality Jack Frost.
-Although the office is officially nonpartisan, Begich was the first Democrat to be elected Mayor of the Municipality of Anchorage since Tony Knowles.
+Begich ran unsuccessfully for mayor in 1994 against Rick Mystrom and in 2000 against then‑Assemblyman George Wuerch.
+In the 2003 mayoral race, he narrowly defeated both Mystrom and Wuerch, receiving only 11 votes more than the 45‑percent threshold required to avoid a runoff under a law approved simultaneously with the election.

+He was reelected in April 2006, defeating local advertising and radio personality Jack Frost.
+Although the office is officially nonpartisan, Begich became the first Democrat to serve as Mayor of the Municipality of Anchorage since Tony Knowles.

 Begich was a member of the pro-gun-control group Mayors Against Illegal Guns.
 Begich left the group in 2007.